-Whether you are retaking the test or starting to study for the first time, you need to be smart about your studies.
+Whether you are retaking the GMAT or starting to study for the first time, you need to be smart about your studies.
 I am not talking about how you organize your study schedule, how much you should read in your free time, or the quality of materials that you should use for your preparation.
 I am talking about making your mind stronger.

 Brain science is progressing rapidly, and we are gaining insights into brain functions that will help us be better students.
 Specifically, there are certain things that we can all do to improve our memory, regardless of age or history.
 What follows is a simplified look at how memory works followed by steps that will improve your memory and mental prowess.

 Forming a memory is a three stage process:

 The first stage of the process involves paying attention to the thing that you want to remember, whether it be a name, a math formula, or an idiom.
 This usually involves reading, listening, or saying the thing out loud.
 All of this kickstarts the process.
 Also, this is the stage where so many memories are not made.
 There are so many things to pay attention to that our minds are very good at ignoring stuff.

 The next step involves actually creating the pathway for the memory.
 You can imagine this as a stenographer recording events in a court room.
 People say things and do things, and the stenographer records them.
 So once the senses take in the stimulus the mind creates a pathway for that memory.

 This is the actual process of remembering.
 At some point, to make a memory, we have to first recall it.
 If your mind goes through the first two steps, and you skip the last one, the memory really doesn’t become a memory.
 By working to retrieve a memory, to actually try to remember, we form that memory and reinforce it.
 The more that we retrieve that memory, the stronger the pathways for that memory become, and the easier it is for us to remember.

 For a fun and educational look at memory, take a gander of this YouTube video.